cisco/mindmeld/source/userguide/nlp.rst

   - :data:`timestamp`: A valid `unix timestamp <https://en.wikipedia.org/wiki/Unix_time>`_ for the current query

 We illustrate the use of these parameters below with some examples from the :doc:`home assistant <../blueprints/home_assistant>` blueprint.
-By default, the natural language processor infers time-related system entities using the timestamp at which the :meth:`process` method was invoked and the time zone of the server where the Workbench app is running.
+By default, the natural language processor infers time-related system entities using the timestamp at which the :meth:`process` method was invoked and the time zone of the server where the MindMeld app is running.

 The following code snippet was executed on the morning of May 11th, 2018 in the PDT (UTC-7:00) time zone.